 Appeal rights are established by 42 C.F.R. § 498.5.
 An enrolled supplier, such as Petitioner, that is dissatisfied with an initial determination that its services no longer meet the conditions for coverage under Medicare is entitled to a hearing before an ALJ.
 42 C.F.R. § 498.5(e).
 The right to Board review is accorded by 42 C.F.R. § 498.5(f).
-The evidence does not show such a determination was made in this case.
-Petitioner's billing privileges were deactivated; it was not determined by CMS or Noridian that Petitioner's services were not subject to coverage.
+Petitioner's billing privileges were deactivated; it was not determined by CMS or Noridian that Petitioner's services were not subject to coverage under Medicare.

-A practitioner, provider, or supplier who has been suspended or whose services are excluded from coverage or who has been sanctioned under 42 C.F.R. § 498.3(c)(2) or (3) is entitled to a hearing before an ALJ and Board review.
-The imposition of sanctions and exclusions covered by 42 C.F.R. § 498.3(c) are initial determinations by the Inspector General and there is no evidence of such an action in this case.
+A practitioner, provider, or supplier who has been suspended or whose services are excluded from coverage or who has been sanctioned under 42 C.F.R. § 498.3(c)(2) or (3)

+is entitled to a hearing before an ALJ and Board review.
+The imposition of sanctions and exclusions covered by 42 C.F.R. § 498.3(c) are initial determinations by the Inspector General and subject to ALJ review.
+There is no evidence of such an action in this case.